google_counter

 • Can be performed through open surgery, laparoscopy, or percutaneously

-The procedure is primarily reserved for patients with multiple tumors in both liver lobes, lesions in locations unsuitable for surgery, or patients who are too high-risk for major operations.
-Recovery typically involves 3-4 days of hospitalization, with most patients experiencing minimal post-procedural pain.
+The procedure suits patients with multiple tumors across both liver lobes, lesions in surgically inaccessible locations, or individuals too high-risk for major operations.
+Recovery runs 3-4 days in hospital.
+Post-procedural pain is typically minimal.

 Traditional vs. Innovative Approaches for Colon Cancer